lukasbystricky/Stokes2D/README.md

 ## Features
 * periodic domains, uses spectral Ewald to rapidly compute infinte sums
-* special quadrature for on-surface evaluation of single-layer potential as well as near surface evaluation of single- and double-layer potentials
+* special quadrature for on-surface evaluation of single-layer potential as well as near-surface evaluation of single- and double-layer potentials

 ## Compilation instructions